bi-zone/ruwireguard-go/README.md

 It has the same semantics as the original WireGuard protocol but employs the cryptographic algorithms defined by the Russian national standards (GOST).

+## Warnings
-**This software is experimental.
-You must not use this in production.**
+- Maturity: The code is experimental.
+You must not use this in production
+- Audit: The code is not audited
+- Stability: Breaking changes are expected
+- Performance: elliptic curve and MGM implementations are extremely slow

 ## Goals
 At the present time, the main goal of the project is to provide an implementation of the core protocol with GOST primitives.
 Formal verification, high-performance and stable cross-platform usage are out of the scope.

 ## Dependencies
 RuWireGuard-Go relies on the following packages:
  - [GoGOST](https://www.git.cypherpunks.ru/?p=gogost.git)
  - [GOSThopper](https://dxdt.ru/golang/gosthopper/dxdt.ru/gosthopper/gosthopper.go)